The process of buying property in Cyprus

 • Limassol — the most expensive and attractive region for investment, attracting investors from the Middle East, the EU, and the CIS.

-• Larnaca — a center of new construction, popular with buyers from Europe and Asia.
+• Larnaca — a center for new construction, popular with buyers from Europe and Asia.

 In the first quarter of 2025, foreigners accounted for about 43% of all transactions in the market, demonstrating stable interest in Cypriot real estate as an investment asset.